-Today the Garrison Savannah is better known for Horse Racing, occasional sporting activities, Kite Flying competions at Easter and Barbados’ Independence Parade.
+Today the Garrison Savannah is better known for Horse Racing, occasional sporting activities, Kite Flying competitions at Easter and Barbados' Independence parade.
 It is still presently used by the Barbados Defence Force for rehearsals.

 Other field sports and recreational activities hosted at the Savannah are rugby, cricket, football, cycling races, skateboarding, basketball, road tennis and kite flying.